 Per the Shared Leave Program (RCW 41.04.665), employees are able to receive shared leave donations from other employees if they meet shared leave eligibility requirements and receive approval by HR.
 The requirements include completing the shared leave request form and provide supporting medical documentation that demonstrates that either they or a relative or household members suffers from an extraordinary or severe illness, injury, impairment, or physical or mental condition, which causes or is likely to cause the employee to go on leave without pay status or terminate employment.
-HR reviews the documents and either approves or denies the request.
+Requesting shared leave for parental leave and pregnancy disability is also a qualifying reasons.
+HR reviews the documents provided by employees and either approves or denies the request.